 Once dietary information has been collected using a DAT, nutrient intakes can be calculated.
 Some studies have used software for this process, and this will be discussed in the study-specific sections.
-A simplified overview of this process is depicted in Figure 2.1 and outlined in the steps below.
+A simplified overview of this process is depicted in Error!
+Reference source not found. and outlined in the steps below.
 The exact method depends on the DAT used.